 The Company ensures safety of all its employees working at different places.
 Necessarysafety gadgets are provided to the employees requiring the same.

 Statements in this Report particularly those which relate to Management Discussion andAnalysis describing the Company's objectives projections estimates and expectations mayconstitute "forward looking statements" within the meaning of applicable lawsand regulations.
 Actual results might differ materially from those either expressed orimplied.

-b) accounting policies as mentioned in Note - 1 to the Financial Statements have beenselected and applied consistently.
-Further judgments and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at 31st March 2018 and of the profit of the Company for theyear ended on that date;
+b) accounting policies as mentioned in Notes to the Financial Statements have beenselected and applied consistently.
+Further judgments and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at 31st March 2022 and of the profit / loss of the Company for theyear ended on that date;

 e) proper internal financial controls were in place and that the financial controlswere adequate and were operating effectively; and